 Force Exchange Ratio

-Mission Success
+Mission Success.

-As stated in the MOE section, lower values for items 1-3 and a larger value for item 4 are considered ideal.
+As stated in the MOE section, lower values for Items 1-3 and a larger value for Item 4 are considered ideal.
 The number of Blue Force Vehicle Kills and Blue Force Kills were each determined by averaging the values from the multiple simulation runs for each configuration and adding them together for an overall value.
-The Force Exchange Ratio was calculated in a similar manner in that both the Blue and Red force kills were calculated and then plugged into the equation detailed in the MOE section for an overall value.
+The Force Exchange Ratio was calculated in a similar manner in that both the Blue and Red Force kills were calculated and then plugged into the equation detailed in the MOE section for an overall value.
 Finally, mission success was determined by averaging the values from the multiple runs for each configuration as well.
 The data was manipulated in this manner in order to get it ready for a regression analysis which will be discussed more in a later section.

 VII.
 Model Execution

-Finally, phase five of this initial effort will be Model Execution.
-This phase includes the actual running of the model, identification of the a baseline and baseline results, and integrating system improvements and use case variations to evaluate the effects on the overall survivability of the unit.
-This will allow the team to analyze what are the key areas of design and which system qualities attribute most greatly to the overall survivability of the unit, thereby providing the most likely trade space to work within.
+Finally, Phase Five of this initial effort will be Model Execution.
+This phase includes the actual running of the model, identification of a baseline and baseline results, and integrating system improvements and use case variations to evaluate the effects on the overall survivability of the unit.
+This will allow the team to analyze what are the key areas of design and which system qualities create the greatest impact on the overall survivability of the unit, thereby providing the most likely trade space to work within.

 A model will be developed with a simulation program to analyze the mission survivability based upon the provided data.
 This will allow for a baseline to be set for each of the scenarios, utilizing a common unit, and then alternative configurations will be introduced to identify the overall impact to survivability, force protection, operational success and cost.
 This beta model will be utilized to deliver indications and trends, but not specific solutions or recommendations.

-Finally, an analysis of alternatives will be completed to identify the current capabilities and tools that exist to implement this process for a more user friendly interface as well as to recommend the path forward for follow-on efforts
+Finally, an analysis of alternatives will be completed to identify the current capabilities and tools that exist to implement this process for a more user friendly interface as well as to recommend the path forward for follow-on efforts.

 A. Analysis Tools